A 5-Step Plan for Seeking Input For Leaders Who Tend to Exclude People

 We have an issue we’re working to resolve.

-When possible, seek input before crafting an intention statement.
+When possible, seek input on crafting an intention statement.

 - What issues are currently holding us back?